About Professional Training

 The Alzheimer's Association is committed to helping professionals improve their knowledge and skills, build stronger teams and deliver better care to people with dementia and their families.
 Our training and education programs are geared to professionals working in both community-based and residential care settings.
 Our programs and meetings have been attended by activity professionals, administrators, nurses, occupational therapists, physical therapists, social workers and staff trainers.
 Many of our programs offer CEUs.

 We also offer customized training for individual facilities.
 In addition we can provide need assessments and consultations to insure that staff implement the knowledge gained through training in their daily work activities.
 For information on training programs, please contact Donna Beal at 805.892.4259 or by email at email@example.com.

-Each spring, the Chapter presents Dementia: Current Trends & Future Directions, tailored for professioinal caregivers.
-Find out more here.
+Save the date!
+Each year, the Chapter presents Dementia: Current Trends & Future Directions, tailored for professional caregivers.
+This year's conference is June 8, 2017.
 The conference offers up-to-date information on dementia, research and training.
 CEUs are available, too.